What are Neuronal Ceroid Lipofuscinoses (NCLs)?

 It is likely that changes will be needed in the home environment to enable the family to appropriately care for an individual with the disease.
 These may include installing ramps, widening doorways and providing suitable floor surfaces.
 A purpose-built wet room with a specialist bath or shower is commonly needed and there are various other aspects that will require consideration.

 Education will continue to be important for the family though there will be many aspects that require consideration and significant assistance from various professionals.
 Specialist support and possibly schools or colleges will often play a role at some point in each individual’s journey.
-(For more specific information or assistance please click here or contact the BDFA Education Advisor: firstname.lastname@example.org or 01932 858828)
+(For more specific information or assistance please contact BDFA Support email@example.com)

 Significant financial challenges are likely to present themselves for most families, especially as the disease progresses.
 Many parents find they have to take on a full-time caring role, which understandably can add to the economic strain as well as having an emotional and practical impact upon their lives.

-For more information, please click here for the support section of our website or contact the BDFA Support Officer: email@example.com or 0800 046 9832
+For more information, please click here for the support section of our website or contact the BDFA Family Support Team: firstname.lastname@example.org or 0800 046 9832